Nils277/FelineUtilityRovers/README.md

 ## Looking for help:
 If anyone is interested to translate FUR into Russian ![](http://i.imgur.com/mFRcn0a.png) ([in process](https://github.com/Tirathangil/FelineUtilityRovers/tree/master/Translation)), Japanese ![](http://i.imgur.com/M93S44Z.png), Chinese ![](http://i.imgur.com/JyqfJ1P.png)
 (or the other languages that will be supported), please let me know!

+Important: Please contact me before you start with the translation.
+It already happend more than once that
+multiple persons worked on a translation for the same texts and therefore their efforts were in vain.

 You can find all the texts that need translation here: [Texts](https://github.com/Nils277/FelineUtilityRovers/tree/master/Translation).
 (1968 Words)
 ![](http://i.imgur.com/O762Vfm.png)